Click Here to read more about the winners of the 2017 PYO Young Composers Competition.

-The Philadelphia Youth Orchestra is issuing a call for orchestra scores for its inaugural Young Composers Competition.
-The winner will have his or her orchestral piece premiered by the Philadelphia Youth Orchestra (PYO), an ensemble which is now in its 77th season, in Verizon Hall at The Kimmel Center for the Performing Arts.
+The Philadelphia Youth Orchestra is issuing a call for orchestra scores for its second annual Young Composers Competition.
+The winner will have his or her orchestral piece premiered by the Philadelphia Youth Orchestra (PYO), an ensemble which is now in its 78th season, in Verizon Hall at The Kimmel Center for the Performing Arts.

 All scores submitted are not to have been professionally recorded, published, and not have any performance history of any kind.
 Works should be between 5 and 12 minutes in duration and scored for a maximum of the following instrumentation:

-The third place winner will receive no recording, but rather a cash prize of $500.
+The third place winner will receive a cash prize of $500.